chivtn/Ordering_Food_App/README.md

 📌 Introduction

-The Online Food Ordering System is developed to provide a fast and convenient platform for customers to order food, support restaurant owners in managing their menu and orders, and offer a powerful control panel for system administrators.
+The Online Food Ordering System is developed to provide a fast and convenient platform for customers to order food, support restaurant owners with menu and order management, and supply an advanced control panel for system administrators.

 This project is part of the Software Project Management course, developed by a student team from Ho Chi Minh City Open University.